Cardinal Success Program

 Mission & Purpose

-- Build healthy communities by helping individuals and families residing in West Louisville through improved access to evidence-based and culturally tailored behavioral health services and psychological assessment services.
+- Improve the health and well-being of uninsured, underinsured, or otherwise vulnerable individuals and communities by improving access to and providing evidence-based and culturally tailored behavioral health and psychological assessment services.

-- Improve the clinical training of future behavioral health professionals through training in evidence-based and culturally tailored interventions as well as meaningful immersion in this diverse community.
+- Improve the clinical training of (future) behavioral health professionals through training in evidence-based and culturally tailored interventions as well as meaningful immersion in the communities we serve.

 Services Offered